lukso-network/tools-lukso-cli/docs/welcome.md

 > ⚠️ DO NOT USE YET, this is WIP!

-The `lukso` CLI serves the following purposes:

-- easy installation of all node types (full installs into `/bin/` , not docker containers)
+The `LUKSO CLI` is a command line tool to install, manage and set up validators of different types of nodes for the LUKSO network.

+## Features

+- Installation of Execution, Beacon, and Validator Node Clients
-- easy starts and stops local nodes (as it runs as a daemon)
+- starting and stoping local nodes running as a daemon
-- easy access to nodes logs
+- accessing various node logs
+- running a node as a validator
+- making validator deposits